CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 3: Create resource exemption for a recommendation

 Resource exemption will allow increased granularity for you to fine-tune recommendations by providing the ability to exempt certain resources from evaluation.
-When working with a recommendation, you can create an exemption by clicking the ellipsis menu on the right side and then select create an exemption.
+When working with a recommendation, you can create an exemption by clicking the ellipsis menu on the right side and then selecting Create an exemption.

    > **Note:** Exemptions is a premium Azure policy capability that's offered for Azure Defender customers with no additional cost.
 For other users, charges may apply in the future.

-1. Type **Microsoft Defender for Cloud** in the search box located on the top of the **Azure Portal** page and click on it.
+1. Type **Microsoft Defender for Cloud** in the search box located at the top of the **Azure Portal** page and click on it.

 2. Select **Recommendations (1)** from the left navigation pane.
-Select the **Management ports should be closed on your virtual machines (2)** recommendation under **Secure management ports** section.
+Select the **Management ports should be closed on your virtual machines (2)** recommendation under the **Secure management ports** section.
 You can search it using the search box.

-    > **Note**: If you don't see the above recommendation that means it is not loaded yet to the control list and it could take up-to 24 hours for all the recommendations to show up.
-It is possible that during the lab time this may not show up – which is the case sometimes.
+    > **Note**: If you don't see the above recommendation that means it is not loaded yet to the control list and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
 You can note down this step number then continue to the next exercise and verify this later.

     ![policy assignment](../Images/secureportfix.png)